Sai-Teja86/Auto-Nmap/README.md

     👋 Exiting...
 Have a secure day!

 ##⚠️ Important Notes

 📌 Backup or clear the output file (nmap_scan_results.txt) to avoid confusion, as previous results will remain in the file.

 ##🤝 Contributions & Issues
 💡 Found a bug?
 Have a feature request?
-Open an issue here.
+Open an issue.
 👨‍💻 Contributions are welcome!
 Feel free to submit a pull request.